Data Protection Information

 and as such has no separate legal status.

-When you use this website, we process your personal data as data controllers and save them for the duration required to fulfill the defined purposes and legal obligations.
-The sections below provide further details about the data this involves, how they will be processed and which rights you have in this regard.
+As you use this website, personal data about you will be processed by us as the data controller and stored for as long as necessary to fulfill the specified purposes and legal obligations.
+Below, we inform you about the types of data involved, how they are processed, and what rights you have in this regard.

-Personal data, as defined by Article 4 (1) General Data Protection Regulation (GDPR) include all information related to an identified or identifiable natural person.
+Personal data, as defined in Art.
+4 No. 1 of the General Data Protection Regulation (GDPR), refers to any information relating to an identified or identifiable natural person.

 1. Scope of Application